Share Your Travel Stories!

 The daily high-speed ferry departs from South Vietnam (Chau Doc) at 7.30a.m.
 Picked up from the hotel we were very politely and rather tentatively shown where to embark.
 We walked down a broken concrete stairway that circumvented another hotel, The…

 The Capital of Vietnam Hanoi is one of the most exciting and absorbing cities I have ever visited.
-The best way I can describe its appeal is to divide our experiences into headings named “Streets.”
-It is a city very…
+It is a city much defined by its streets.
+The locals live on them, their lives unfolding before our eyes as we…

-Saigon to Chau Doc A six and half hour bus trip from HCMC to Chau Doc was the last leg of our Vietnam journey.
-We planned to travel by ferry up the Mekong to Phnom Penh for the next instalment…
+Saigon to Chau Doc The last leg of our Vietnam journey involved a six-and-a-half-hour bus trip from HCMC to Chau Doc.
+We planned to travel by ferry up the Mekong to Phnom Penh for the next instalment of our SE…

 Hoi An … translates as “peaceful meeting place.”
 Indeed, the city’s serenity was captivating the moment we disembarked our 45-minute taxi ride from Danang.
 History – A UNESCO World Heritage site, this small ancient city sits on the banks of…